websanco/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-specific-tags-reference.md

 </div>
 ```

 Content mapping connects editable fields in your Fragment with fields from an Asset type like Web Content or Blogs.
 For example, you can map an image field to display a preview image for a Web Content Article.
-For more information on mapping fields, see [Building Content Pages](../../../creating-pages/building-and-managing-content-pages/building-content-pages.md#mapping-content).
+For more information on mapping fields, see [Configuring Elements on Content Pages](../../../creating-pages/building-and-managing-content-pages/configuring-elements-on-content-pages.md#mapping-content).

 ## Creating Editable Links